barchart/alerting-service-public/docs/content/product_overview.md

 #### Direct Access

-The Barchart Alert Service implements a REST interface over HTTP(S).
+The Barchart Alerting Service implements a REST interface over HTTP(S).
 By using the REST interface, you can bypass this SDK entirely.
 See the [API Reference](/content/api_reference) section, which contains [OpenAPI](https://www.openapis.org/) specification.

 #### Other